c5n8/vue-promise-snapshot/README.md

 <h2 align="center">Vue Promise Snapshot</h2>

 <p align="center">
-  Reactive object that sync itself based on the latest snapshot of interaction with a Promise.
+  Reactive object that sync itself based on the latest snapshot of state of a Promise.
 </p>

 #